 One Saturday, I gave baby Emma the handle for the churn.
-We call her baby Emma because even though she is grown up a bit, and in grade school, she is still the baby.
-I say to baby Emma, “On St. Patty’s, an old witch sends a butter spell down the flue and breaks up the churning.
+She was the youngest but in grade school.
+I say to her: “On St. Patty’s, an old witch sends a butter spell down the flue and breaks up the churning.
 You let me know if the fat won’t come together and we’ll break a witch’s back.”

 I left because I wanted to meet my friends at Sliding Rock.

-When I came home, Emma was setting in the rocker next to the fire.
-Her normally blond hair was black and her brown eyes were white and she looked old and blind.
-She cried and pointed at me because I had left her alone.
-Mama and Daddy had gone into town, she said, and everyone else had gone away.
-The butter wouldn’t churn and she didn’t know how to break the witch’s back.
+When I come home, Emma was setting in the rocker next to the fire, her blond hair black, her brown eyes white.
+She looked old as Ms. Maybre.
+Mama and Daddy had gone into town and everyone else had gone away.
+The butter wouldn’t churn.

 My heart was racing, I stoked a fire in the dying wood stove.
 What had happened to Emma?
 I jammed a poker into the coals.
 I pulled the paddle out of the churn and thrust the poker inside.
-It hissed and a whippoorwill lapsed into its nighttime song, almost in relief.
-Emma’s hair returned back to its soft blond and her lovely eyes the deep brown of a pond in moonlight.
-I held her tight and asked her to forgive me.
-She just nodded, but said nothing.
-“I’ll make you honey toast.
-And milk,” I said.
-“Let’s not worry now,” which is something Mama often said although it never often worked.
-I was surprised to hear myself saying it.
+It hissed and a whippoorwill lapsed into its nighttime song.